Lodovico Dolce: Writings on art

-L'Aretino (1557), Dolce's main work on art, was designed as a riposte to Vasari's Lives of the Artists, whose first edition of 1550 did not even include Titian, which Vasari rectified in the second edition of 1568.
+L'Aretino (1557), Dolce's main work on art, has been said to have been a riposte to Vasari's Lives of the Artists, whose first edition of 1550 did not even include Titian, which Vasari rectified in the second edition of 1568.
+"In fact, scholars have demonstrated that Dolce's treatise was written long before Vasari's went to press".
 It takes the form of a dialogue in three parts between Pietro Aretino, representing the Venetian point of view, and the Florentine humanist Giovanni Francesco Fabrini.
 Beginning with a discussion of the principles of art, the dialogue moves on to a paragone or comparison between Raphael and Michelangelo, and to discuss a number of other contemporary painters, and then ends with a biography and appreciation of Titian.

 A clear hierarchy emerges from the book: of all the artists of his own century, Titian is the greatest, followed by the varied and harmonious Raphael, then the flawed Michelangelo.
 It is uncertain how well he knew Titian at the time he wrote his life, which was the first published biography of the artist.
 There appear to be too many simple mistakes for the text to have been checked over by its subject.

 Dolce is a staunch partisan of the High Renaissance in general, and critical of Mannerism.
 According to Anthony Blunt, the work was probably written in close collaboration with Aretino, who died a year before publication.
 Aretino's advances to Michelangelo had been rebuffed, and there is harsh criticism of his Last Judgment, repeating those already made by others, but usually couching objections in terms of decorum for such an important location as the Sistine Chapel, rather than morality as such—understandably, given Aretino's own notorious record in his life and works.